onedayatatime/spiritsoulbody/docs/human-spirit.md

 #### He sighed deeply in His spirit
 > He sighed deeply (in His spirit) and said, "Why does this generation ask for a sign?
 Truly I tell you, no sign will be given to it. - **Mark 8:12**

+#### He gave His spirit in Father's hands
+> And when Jesus had cried out again in a loud voice, he gave up his spirit. - **Matthew 27:50**
+> Jesus called out with a loud voice, "Father, into your hands I commit my spirit."
+When he had said this, he breathed his last. - **Luke 23:46**

 ### Yet to figure out
 * Is 'breath of life' the spirit of man?
 Or did the breath created the spirit of man?